 Join us at our beautiful, well-established Surrey campus within easy reach of London.
 You'll become a part of a vibrant, international student community as you prepare for a rewarding career in your chosen field.
 Follow your passion for the creative, innovative world of Electronic Engineering and develop the ingenuity, invention and product development skills you need to thrive in this rapidly expanding industry.

 On successful completion of your Foundation Year, you may be able to choose an alternative pathway which could include a degree from one of the other departments offering a Foundation Year within the School of Engineering, Physical and Mathematical Sciences.
 If you'd like to do this, you may take your Foundation Year Individual Project in one of these other departments.
-The degree programme you choose to take after progression is likely to depend on the individual project you select during the foundation year.
-Please note, however, that you must take 'Foundation Skills (Mathematics)' and your individual project in the Department of Mathematics if you wish to join a full degree programme in Mathematics.
+The degree course you choose to take after progression is likely to depend on the individual project you select during the foundation year.
+Please note however that you must take 'Foundation Skills (Mathematics)' and your individual project in the Department of Mathematics if you wish to join a full degree course in Mathematics.

 Core ModulesFoundation Year